 In my previous blog, I explain the policymaking incentives that (theoretically) autonomous and semi-autonomous weapons give rise to.
 A reduction in the blood, treasure, and reputation costs make warfare based on unmanned weapons such as drones a tempting path to increase and prolong conflicts.
 A dove like Obama wasn’t an exception to this theory.

 The fight increased and continued.
 Under Obama, drone airstrikes were used to remove Muammar el-Qadaffi from Lybia (which then led to widespread instability in the country), to fight ISIS, and for the counter-terrorism operations in Pakistan, Yemen, Somalia, and Afghanistan.
 During the Bush administration, 50 drone airstrikes were carried out in total.
-Obama topped the record with 506 strikes.
+He topped the record with 506 strikes.

 There were no restraints to stop this escalation and prolongation in conflict.
 Two thirds of Americans favoured using drone strikes to kill (presumed) foreign terrorists in foreign countries.
 Congress didn’t disprove either.
 Due to the lack of transparent procedures that govern drone airstrikes, the media has had little information about how many drone strikes have been authorized, where they have been used, and how many people they have killed.